hansanghoon/polymer-hm10-ds18b20/README.md

 Connect to HM-10 BLE(Bluetooth Low Energe) module with DS18B20 1-wire digital thermometer using Polymer and Web Bluetooth technology.

+Tested with HM-10 copycat CS2541 module from bolutek.

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.